802.11 frame types: Action frames

 Action frames extend management frames to control a certain action.
 Some of the action categories are QoS, Block Ack, Public, Radio Measurement, Fast BSS Transition, Mesh Peering Management, etc. These frames are sent by a station when it needs to tell its peer for a certain action to be taken.

 For example, a station can tell another station to set up a block acknowledgement by sending an ADDBA Request action frame.
 The other station would then respond with an ADDBA Response action frame.

 Wi-Fi Neighbor Awareness Networking (NAN), also known as Wi-Fi Aware, service discovery frames are NAN-specific public action frames.
 They are used in Remote ID for example.
+Public action frames were first defined in IEEE 802.11k-2008.

 ToDS and FromDS

 ToDS is one bit in length and set to 1 if destined to Distribution System, while FromDS is a one-bit length that is set to 1 if originated from Distribution System.

 Retry

 Set to 1 if the Data or Management frame is part retransmission of the earlier frame.
 This bit is reused for different purpose in Control frame.